All ingredients are individually packaged, but our central facility

 Pat shrimp dry.

 Add ½ cup water and bring to a simmer.
-Once simmering, cook until reduced by half, 3-5 minutes.
+Once simmering, cook until liquid is reduced by half, 3-5 minutes.

-Stir in shrimp and seasoning blend.
-Stir occasionally until shrimp reaches a minimum internal temperature of 145 degrees, 3-5 minutes. [this is not standard style guide shrimp preparation. make sure its not overcooked!]
+Flip, and cook until shrimp reaches a minimum internal temperature of 145 degrees, 1-2 minutes.

-Plate dish as pictured on front of card, topping rice with shrimp and vegetables, then sauce.
+Plate dish as pictured on front of card, topping rice with shrimp and vegetables, then salsa verde.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.